Interim Continuity of Operations Plan (COOP) OVERVIEW

 All classes will be cancelled for the entirety of the emergency.

-The Administrative staff, College Police Officers and Physical Plant personnel will report to their assigned campuses or an alternate campus as the situation/incident dictates.
+The Administrative staff, Campus Police Officers and Physical Plant personnel will report to their assigned campuses or an alternate campus as the situation/incident dictates.

 The CCRI has handled a number of small emergencies over the years.
 Storms, loss of utilities, job actions, and other emergency situations have all been managed effectively by CCRI personnel.
 Managers and supervisors in the Department are well versed in operating under adverse conditions.
 They are immediately able to identify what resources are needed in a given emergency situation and when and where those resources should be obtained.
 To strengthen the continuity of essential operations, key personnel in the framework of the Department’s Emergency Response Guide and Physical plant operations are being charged with developing operational manuals specific to their areas.
 These Operation manuals will serve as both references and training resources.